John Wayne: Personal life

 Wayne was a chess player.
 Roger Ebert recalls that on the set of Chisum, "we were playing a chess game, both of us bending over the board on an upended apple crate.
 Wayne, slouched in his old stitched leather director's chair, had a crowd of kibitzers: wranglers, extras, old cronies, drinking buddies, a couple of Mexican stuntmen.
 He studied the board, roared with laughter, and said, 'God...damn it!
 You've trapped my queen!'
 We studied the board.
 I made a decisive move.
 'Why the hell did I just say that?' he asked.
 If I hadn't-a...said it, you wouldn't-a...seen it.'"
 According to Michael Munn, when Wayne was asked about Rock Hudson's sexuality, he replied, "Who the hell cares if he's a queer?
 The man plays great chess."

 He used the same 1873 Colt Single Action Army revolver in many of the Westerns in which he appeared.

-Wayne biographer Michael Munn chronicled Wayne's drinking habits.
-According to Sam O'Steen's memoir, Cut to the Chase, studio directors knew to shoot Wayne's scenes before noon, because by afternoon, he "was a mean drunk".
-He had been a chain smoker of cigarettes since young adulthood and was diagnosed with lung cancer in 1964.
+Wayne had been a chain smoker of cigarettes since young adulthood and was diagnosed with lung cancer in 1964.
 He underwent successful surgery to remove his entire left lung and two ribs.
 Despite efforts by his business associates to prevent him from going public with his illness for fear that it would cost him work, Wayne announced he had cancer and called on the public to get preventive examinations.
 Five years later, Wayne was declared cancer-free.
 Wayne has been credited with coining the term "the Big C" as a euphemism for cancer.
+Wayne biographer Michael Munn chronicled Wayne's drinking habits.
+According to Sam O'Steen's memoir, Cut to the Chase, studio directors knew to shoot Wayne's scenes before noon, because by afternoon, he "was a mean drunk".
 Ebert quotes him as saying: "Tequila makes your head hurt.
 Not from your hangover.
 From falling over and hitting your head."

-He was a Freemason, a Master Mason in Marion McDaniel Lodge No. 56 F&AM, in Tucson, Arizona.
-He became a 32nd Degree Scottish Rite Mason and later joined the Al Malaikah Shrine Temple in Los Angeles.
-He became a member of the York Rite.
+He was a very active Freemason.
+He was made a Master Mason at Marion McDaniel Lodge No. 56 F&AM, in Tucson, Arizona.
+He became a 32nd Degree Scottish Rite Mason and later joined the Al Malaikah Shrine Temple in Los Angeles, along with fellow actor Roy Rogers.
+He later became a member of the York Rite.
+During his childhood, he was a member of a local Demolay chapter in Glendale.

 During the early 1960s, Wayne traveled often to Panama, and he purchased the island of Taborcillo off that nation's Pacific coast.
 It was sold by his estate at his death.